J. P. Arencibia: Tampa Bay Rays

 On January 8, 2015, the Baltimore Orioles announced that they had signed Arencibia to a minor league contract with an invitation to spring training.
 He was released by the Orioles on April 9.
 On April 16, he signed a minor league contract with the Tampa Bay Rays, and was assigned to the Triple-A Durham Bulls.
 Arencibia was called up by the Rays on August 26, after Curt Casali was placed on the disabled list.
 Arencibia was designated for assignment on November 20, 2015, and released on November 23.
 He appeared in 24 games for the Rays, batting .310 with 6 home runs and 17 RBI.

 Philadelphia Phillies

-The Philadelphia Phillies announced on December 14, 2015 that Arencibia had been signed to a minor league contract with an invitation to spring training.
+The Philadelphia Phillies announced on December 14, 2015, that Arencibia had been signed to a minor league contract with an invitation to spring training.
 He was granted his release on May 16, 2016.
 In 12 games for the Triple-A Lehigh Valley IronPigs, Arencibia hit .167 with one home run and two RBI.

-Return to Tampa Bay
+Tampa Bay Rays (second stint)

-On May 20, 2016, Arencibia signed a minor league deal to return to the Rays, and was assigned to the Durham Bulls.
+On May 20, 2016, Arencibia signed a minor league contract to return to the Tampa Bay Rays organization, and was assigned to the Triple–A Durham Bulls.
 He remained in Triple-A Durham for the rest of the 2016 season, and batted .252 with 14 home runs and 47 RBI in 78 games played.
+Arencibia elected free agency following the season on November 7.

 Arencibia announced his retirement from professional baseball on January 18, 2017.

-New York Mets
+Coaching career

-On January 9, 2023, Arencibia announced that he was joining The New York Mets organization as a AAA bench coach for the 2023 season.
+On January 9, 2023, Arencibia announced that he was joining the New York Mets as a bench coach for the Triple–A Syracuse Mets.

+On November 19, 2025, Arencibia was promoted to catching coach for the New York Mets.